OctoMap/octomap/README.txt

 top-level directory where you started the build.

-See "octomap/README.txt" for details about compilation.
+See "octomap/README.txt" and "octovis/README.txt" for
+details about compilation and hints on compiling under Windows.

 A list of changes is available in "octomap/CHANGELOG.txt"